haddocking/haddocking.github.io/education/biomolecular-simulations-2019/Metadynamics_tutorial/index.md

 <a class="prompt prompt-cmd">cp ../../tutorial_files/Driver/plumed_driver.dat analysis/ <br>
 cd analysis</a>

 Open the file with your favorite text editor to see how the CVs are defined.
-For further information on how the define the CVs the interested reader can refer to the [PLUMED manual]([https://www.plumed.org/doc-v2.5/user-doc/html/_colvar.html](https://www.plumed.org/doc-v2.5/user-doc/html/_colvar.html)).
+For further information on how the define the CVs the interested reader can refer to the [PLUMED manual](https://www.plumed.org/doc-v2.5/user-doc/html/_colvar.html).
 Now run the calculation with driver:

-<a class="prompt prompt-cmd">plumed driver &#8208;&#8208;mf_dcd ../../../tutorial_files/apoMD/apo_trajectory_500frames.dcd &#8208;&#8208;plumed plumed_driver.dat</a>
+<a class="prompt prompt-cmd">/usr/local/plumed driver &#8208;&#8208;mf_dcd ../../../tutorial_files/apoMD/apo_trajectory_500frames.dcd &#8208;&#8208;plumed plumed_driver.dat</a>

 Note: if you copied the previous command and it doesn't work, a possible solution is that you have to delete and write again (and not copy) the two minus signs before the &#34;mf_dcd&#34; and &#34;plumed&#34; flags.

 The output file COLVAR_apoMD contains the values of the CVs sampled along the unbiased trajectory (you can find a pre-calculated file in the `tutorial_files/Driver` folder).
 In this case the trajectory containts only 500 frames, as it serves as example for this tutorial.
 However remember that even if you run longer unbiased MD simulations, to assess how much the CVs changed during the unbiased MD simulation in order to define the sigma values for a metadynamics run, the calculation should be performed on a time-scale of the order of a few hundreds of ps at most.

 Now you can plot the CV values sampled during the unbiased run with your preferred graph viewer.
-Here we will use [xmgrace]([http://plasma-gate.weizmann.ac.il/Grace](http://plasma-gate.weizmann.ac.il/Grace)).
+Here we will use [xmgrace](http://plasma-gate.weizmann.ac.il/Grace).
 For the sake of keeping things simple, here we will do the work only for 2 of the 4 CVs selected:

 <a class="prompt prompt-cmd">grep -v &#34;#&#34; COLVAR_apoMD | awk &#39;{print $2}&#39; > RoG.dat <br>